Vance Monument: Construction

-On September 10, 1897, two days after his meeting with the association, Smith ran an ad in the local newspaper calling for contractors to bid on the construction of the monument.
-Bids were submitted by ten firms from Asheville, Atlanta, Georgia; Augusta, Georgia; Chattanooga, Tennessee; Pacolet, South Carolina; and Wilmington, North Carolina.
-The contract was awarded to James G. Colvin of Asheville who bid $2,758.
+On September 10, 1897, two days after he met with the association, Smith ran an ad in the local newspaper calling for contractors to bid on the construction of the monument.
+Ten bids were submitted by firms from Asheville, Atlanta, Georgia; Augusta, Georgia; Chattanooga, Tennessee; Pacolet, South Carolina; and Wilmington, North Carolina.
+The contract was awarded to James G. Colvin of Asheville, who bid $2,758.
 There was also a call for bids on granite from the Mount Airy and Salisbury quarries in North Carolina, and the quarry in Pacolet, South Carolina.
-Southern Railway Company agreed reduce the freight rate for shipping from the North Carolina quarries.
-However, J. C. Johnson of the Keystone Granite Quarry in Pacolet received the contract and had quarried the stone by mid–November 1897.
+Southern Railway Company offered to reduce the freight rate for shipping from the North Carolina quarries.
+However, J. C. Johnson of the Keystone Granite Quarry in Pacolet received the contract and had quarried the stone by mid-November 1897.

-The association decided the best place for the monument was on Court Square (now called Pack Square) where there was an existing water fountain.
+The association decided the best place for the monument was on Court Square (now Pack Square) where there was an existing water fountain.
 This location was approved by Asheville's Board of Aldermen and Buncombe County's Commissioners, with the fountain being removed on September 27, 1897.
-Lines from the Asheville Telephone Exchange that crossed court square near the proposed location of the monument were also relocated to a back street.
+Lines from the Asheville Telephone Exchange that crossed court square near the proposed location were relocated to a back street.

 R.M.
-Ramsay was given the contract to dig the foundation of the monument and began work on October 23, 1897.
+Ramsay received the contract to dig the monument's foundation and began work on October 23, 1897.
 The first shovelful of dirt was thrown by John Y. Jordan, with the second by John O'Donnell.
 By October 28, the foundation was excavated and contractor Colvin was installing 18 in of cement for the monument's foundation.

-The groundbreaking ceremony of December 22, 1897, laid the cornerstone of the monument.
-By January 6, 1898, the polished panels for the pedestal had arrived and were being installed.
-However, after two stone panels were installed, superintendent of construction and architect Smith rejected both panels because the stone had a naturally occurring white line running diagonally across them.
-Apparently, this defect was not visible until the granite was polished.
+The groundbreaking ceremony of December 22, 1897, laid the monument's cornerstone.
+By January 6, 1898, polished granite panels for the pedestal had arrived and were being installed.
+However, after two panels were installed, superintendent of construction and architect Smith rejected both because the stone had a naturally occurring white line running diagonally across it.
+This defect was not visible until the granite was polished.
 Replacement stones were ordered from the Keystone Granite Quarry.
 The next day, the first capstone was moved from the railroad station to the construction site; it weighed over six tons and took eight mules to move it.
 Each stone cost more than $100, delivered.
 On February 4, 1898, four railroad cars of granite arrived from South Carolina, including the replacement pedestal panels.